 12 ideas for Christmas competitions

-In addition, I also suggested some festive ideas for a prize draw or competition.
-If you’re a blogger, it’s easy and predictable option to use Rafflecopter or Gleam – but for events and holidays, it can be nice to make the effort to stand out amongst the crowd.
-Pitching a creative competition idea to a brand or PR agency could be the start of a great relationship!
+If you’re a blogger, it’s easy and predictable option to use Rafflecopter or Gleam for your giveaway – but for special events like Christmas, it can be nice to make an effort to stand out amongst the crowd.
+Pitching a creative competition idea to a brand or PR agency could be the start of a great relationship, and I’ve collated some Christmas competition inspiration here!

 Here are 12 ways to run a free, festive prize promotion on your blog, website or social media.